 Chujiao Ma

-Cybersecurity researcher passionate about making security simple and accessible.
+Cybersecurity researcher passionate about making security simple, actionable and accessible.
 Proponent of secure by design.
+My work bridges the gap between academia and industry to help realize innovative solutions, turning research papers into products and practices.

 PhD in Computer Science & Engineering from University of Connecticut.
 Bachelor degree in Electrical and Computing Engineering from Franklin W. Olin College of Engineering.
 Privacy Engineering certificate from Carnegie Mellon University.
-My interest in cybersecurity started in cryptography and open source.
-It has now shifted to be more threat modeling and privacy related.
+Certified Information Privacy Technologist (CIPT) certification from the International Association of Privacy Professionals.
+My interest ranges from crypto agility for post-quantum cryptography and open source security to privacy tools and data protection.
 You can contact me on LinkedIn.

 In addition to the same interests most people have such as traveling, cooking, music and art, I also enjoy more whimsical things like math jokes and maintaining a playlist of Kpop songs about food.